1942 Design Light Fleet Carrier: Netherlands

+Between 10 March 1966 and 17 April 1967 Karel Doorman was overhauled at the shipyard of Verolme in Rozenburg.
+During this overhaul her boiler system was replaced with that of the mothballed HMS Leviathan.
+The cost of replacing the boiler system were estimated at the time to be around 2 million Dutch guilders.

 In 1968, Karel Doorman was heavily damaged by fire.
 She was repaired with equipment stripped from other Light Fleet carriers in reserve and awaiting disposal.
 However, before the fire, the Royal Netherlands Navy was reconsidering carrier-based operation, and instead of returning her to service, Karel Doorman was sold to Argentina.